The Safest and Most Dangerous Places in San Cristobal, NM: Crime Maps and Statistics

 Is San Cristobal, NM Safe?

-The F grade indicates that the rate of crime is much higher than that of the average US city.
-San Cristobal ranks in the 2nd percentile for safety, meaning it is safer than 2% of cities but less safe than 98%.
-This analysis applies only to San Cristobal's official city boundaries.
+The F overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where San Cristobal's combined rate is much higher than the norm.
+San Cristobal sits in the 2nd percentile, ahead of 2% of cities and behind 98%.
+The grade covers only San Cristobal's official city boundaries.
 See the table below for nearby cities.

-The crime rate in San Cristobal is 78.66 per 1,000 residents in the typical year.
-San Cristobal Residents generally consider the southwest part of the city to be the safest.
-Your chance of being a victim of crime in San Cristobal varies by neighborhood - ranging from 1 in 12 in the south neighborhoods to 1 in 15 in the southwest.
+The overall crime rate in San Cristobal is 78.66 per 1,000 residents in a typical year.
+Residents generally consider the southwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 12 in the south neighborhoods to 1 in 15 in the southwest.

-When looking at total crime counts (rather than per capita rates), the south parts of San Cristobal, NM see the most incidents - about 11 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of San Cristobal, NM report the most crime, about 11 cases per year.
+The northwest part reports the fewest, around 0 per year.

 The Cost of Crime™ in San Cristobal, NM

-The total projected cost of crime in San Cristobal for 2025 is $537,975.
-This translates to approximately $1,212 per resident and $2,483 per household.
-On average, crime-related costs account for 2.5% of the median household income in San Cristobal.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in San Cristobal for 2025 is $537,975, about $1,212 per resident and $2,483 per household.
+That equals 2.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 54.5%